-The problem was that I had thought they were problem areas.
+The problem was that I thought they were problem areas.

 The reason why those kids had teased me about my forehead or ears was because those features didn’t match up to their perception of beauty or human anatomy.
-In their minds, they had a perception of how high (or low) foreheads should be, how big (or small) heads should be, or how ears should look.
-Mine supposedly just didn’t fit with what their perception.
+In their minds, they had a perception (albeit a narrow perception) of how high or low foreheads should be, how big or small heads should be, or how ears should look.
+This narrow perception was likely shaped by media and society.
+My forehead/ears just didn’t fit with their perception.
 That was all.

-So when the kids saw that, they could only react as kids with undeveloped social skills would—by mocking, teasing, and laughing.
+So when the kids saw them, they could only react as how kids with undeveloped EQ and social skills would—by mocking, teasing, insulting, and laughing.